Yuzhuo-li/TEENA/README.md

 #### TEENA can run in various Linux, here we showed all the required dependencies from CentOS.

-#### The first set of tests require bedops, bedtools, samtools and gffread to be in your path, you can install them by conda.

-The TEENA pipeline requires the following dependencies:
+#### The TEENA pipeline requires the following dependencies to be in your path:

 bedtools(>2.30.0)